Seasonal Allergies in Dogs & Cats

 If your pet experiences allergy symptoms year-round, food allergies are certainly a possibility, but they may still have environmental allergies.
 Year-round environmental allergens include:

-Your veterinarian can use skin testing to identify the specific cause of your pet’s allergy; however, unlike food allergies, it’s inevitable that your pet will be exposed to it.
-Limiting exposure is nearly impossible, so your best option is to control the symptoms instead.
+Your veterinarian can use skin testing to identify the specific cause of your pet’s allergy; however, unlike food allergies, environmental allergies are tough to avoid, so your best option is to control the symptoms instead.

-Seasonal allergies in cats and dogs can be frustrating for pet owners to manage, but luckily, several treatment options are available to soothe your pet’s itchy skin.
+Seasonal allergies in cats and dogs can be frustrating for pet owners to manage, but luckily, there are several ways to provide treatment.

 Anti-itch medications, such as Apoquel® Chewable (dogs only)